HosseinBolouri/Data_Science_Projects/README.md

 ## About Me
 - Currently a Data Analyst at STMicroelectronics.
-- M.Sc. in Industrial Engineering from Politecnico di Milano in Italy and KIT University in Germany (graduated Jul 2024).
+- M.Sc. in Industrial Engineering- Data Analytics from Politecnico di Milano in Italy and KIT University in Germany (graduated Jul 2024).
 - Passionate about applying Data Science to real-world challenges.

 ## Connect